Open Community Collections reaches 200th contribution

 Graphic design sits at the intersection of art, business, and craft.
 Encompassing advertisements, posters, magazines, and book printing, it surfaces the codes of mass communication while illuminating economic and aesthetic trends.

-A selection of collections on JSTOR that illustrate the breadth of graphic design are the Lindsay Webster collection of Cuban posters created during and after the Cuban Revolution, the La Vie Parisienne collection of magazine covers and illustrations from the notable French publication circulating at end of the 19th century, and the Helen Richards Horn collection of bookplates created between 1933 and 1938.
+A selection of collections on JSTOR that illustrate the breadth of graphic design includes the Lindsay Webster collection of Cuban posters created during and after the Cuban Revolution, the La Vie Parisienne collection of magazine covers and illustrations from the notable French publication circulating at end of the 19th century, and the Helen Richards Horn collection of bookplates created between 1933 and 1938.

 Historical dress, costume, and textiles